Homes for the homeless

 In our work we try to support our residents social and financial well-being.
 We also provide new solutions and knowledge on housing.

-We are one of the coordinators of the European FEANTSA Federation (The European Federation of National Organisations Working with the Homeless).
+We are one of the members of the European FEANTSA Federation (The European Federation of National Organisations Working with the Homeless).

 We are also the establisher of The Housing First Europe HUB together with FEANTSA.
 The HUB’s activities focus on training, research and practice.